mikiadarsh25/Snake/Password Manager/readme.md

 [![](image3.png)]()
 [![](image4.png)]()

 Password Manager is a GUI app which is use to save our credintials such as email/username and password also the site name.
+It can also search the saved credintials

 Features
 --------